AI vs. AI: The Future of Cybersecurity

 The Good and Bad Side of AI and Machine Learning (ML)

 What are some of the benefits of AI and ML?
 Is AI good or bad?
 One of the best use cases we’ve seen is with how AI and ML can handle the large volume of data that is being produced.
 ML and AI can help humans manage that data and process things like security data.
 The data in security moves so quickly when you consider the constant attacks and shifts in the threat landscape.
 It just makes sense to apply AI/ML here.
+More about the relationship between Cybersecurity and Productivity.

 The insurance industry is a great example of where AI/ML can help with things like false claims.
 Using machine learning, the insurance industry can help adjusters identify a fake claim using various data points.
 It becomes a useful tool for the adjustor because now they don’t have to waste time on fake claims and can focus on what’s important.